factmaven/remove-http/readme.txt

 == Installation ==
 1. Upload the plugin to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the `Plugins` menu in WordPress.
-1. Let it settle in a for a minute and be amazed.
+1. Let it settle in for a minute and be amazed.

 == Frequently Asked Questions ==
 = What is mixed content? =